mdrhmn/fcsit-survey-app/README.md

 ### 7. Admin Dashboard

 This last feature is strictly for **administrators access only**.
 With Django's built-in admin dashboard, administrators can **directly access the dashboard** by clicking the Admin link at the navigation bar.

+## Conclusion

+This has been such a rewarding experience for me.
+I developed and deployed the whole web app in **less than half a day**, from my first ever commit on **Monday, Dec 07 2020 at 14:38:27** until my first successful deployment of the working prototype on **Monday, Dec 07 2020 at 11:39PM**.
+This is only the *second* web app developed entirely by me, so it is undeniably a personal achievement.

+That being said, I hope that this web app will be beneficial to the students of FCSIT and serve its purpose, as well as motivate others to come up with creative ways to

 ## References